Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-5 - In a zonal high availability setup if we can't use VMSS, then ensure the SAP application server VMs of each zone are placed in an availability set using a proximity placement group so VMs are distributed across multiple fault domains and update domains within each zone
+### SAP-5 - In a zonal high availability setup if we can't use VMSS, then ensure the SAP application server VMs of each zone are placed in an availability set using a proximity placement group so VMs are distributed across multiple fault domains and update domains within each zone.

 **Category: Compute**